 What to do: Before paying any unexpected invoice, be sure to confirm its authenticity.
 If you receive an invoice for EMV compliance services, contact your credit card processing company.
-If you've received a legitimate invoice, your processor will be able to confirm it with you.
-If you're a CardFellow client, please call or email us for assistance.
+On the other hand, if you’ve received a legitimate invoice, your processor will be able to confirm it with you.
+Lastly, if you’re a CardFellow client, please call or email us for assistance.

 The Facts About EMV